 Half of the respondents set their thermostats between 70-75 degrees during the Summer.
 Nearly 20% of consumers set their thermostats between 66-70 degrees.

 In the winter, nearly half (45%) of respondents set their heater to a temperature between 70-75 degrees.

 In contrast to air conditioner habits, most Central Texans only run their heater as needed on especially cold days, not every day.

-The about half of all Texans have programmable thermostats and set them from 70-75 degrees regardless of the season.
+About half of all Texans have programmable thermostats and set them from 70-75 degrees regardless of the season.
 During the Summer, they set them to automatically adjust to a higher temperature during work hours.
 However, a clear majority of Texans only run their heaters during especially cold Winter days.
-The one issue Texans can’t agree on is what temperature to set the office thermostat to.
+The one issue Texans can't agree on is what temperature to set the office thermostat to.
 Still, most think it should be between 70-73 degrees.